cleoanne-t/custom-inquiry-form-plugin/README.md

-# My Simple Form Plugin
+# Custom Inquiry Form Plugin

 ## Description
 A simple inquiry form plugin that saves data to a database with CSS example.
 Allows admin to mark inputs as complete.
 Grid layout.